 ||Items that can be repeated and used multiple times.|

-cli --option=<required-argument> cli --option[=<optional-argument>] cli [optional-command] cli command [optional-command | another-optional-command]
+cli --option=<required-argument> cli --option[=<optional-argument>] cli [optional-command] cli command [optional-command|another-optional-command]

-In some rare cases, you may need to tweak the syntax for the documentation to read well.
+In some rare cases, you may also need to tweak the syntax for the documentation to read well.
 Use your best judgment and be consistent across these occurrences.

 High-level UX considerations